JWyattCross/swamp-launch-propulsion-wiki/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Propulasion Teams documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This site will serve as the wiki for the various experiments undertaken as part of developing a solid-fueled rocket motor.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is under active development and many pages will be incomplete or wrong.
+   The author accepts no responsibility from imitators who damage themselves, others, or property.
+   **Rocketry is dangerous and should only be attempted if you know what you are doing!**

 Contents
 --------